aortell/DoodleBugCB/README.md

 from the grid of cells.
 During one turn, all the doodlebugs should move before the ants.
-Write a program to implement this simulation and draw the world using ASCII characters of “O” for an ant and “X” for a doodlebug.
+Write a program to implement this simulation and draw the world using ASCII characters of “X” for an ant and “D” for a doodlebug.
 Create a class named Organism that encapsulates basic data common to ants and doodlebugs.
 This class should have a virtual function named move that is defined in the derived classes of Ant and  Doodlebug .
 You may need additional data structures to keep